web2py/py4web/docs/chapter-01.rst

    basic functionality of register, login, logout, change password, request change password, edit profile as well as integration with PAM, SAML2, LDAP, OAUTH2 (google, facebook, and twitter).
--  PY4WEB comes with some utilites like “tags”, for instance, which allows adding searchable tags to any database table.
-It can be used, for example, to tag users with groups and search users by groups and apply permissions based on membership.
+-  PY4WEB leverages PyDAL'new tags functionality
+   to tag users with groups and search users by groups and apply permissions based on membership.
 -  PY4WEB comes with with some custom Vue.js components designed to interact with the PyDAL RESTAPI, and with PY4WEB in general.
 These